 Long term side effects of radiotherapy

-This page tells you about the long term side effects that radiotherapy can sometimes cause.
+Find out about the possible long term side effects of radiotherapy.
 You can find information about

 All cancer treatments can have long term side effects.
 Depending on the area of the body you have treated, you may have any of these changes after radiotherapy

-- Your skin may look darker in the treated area – as if it is suntanned
+- Your skin might look darker in the treated area – as if it is suntanned

 - Your skin may feel different to touch

-- Your hair may grow back a different colour or texture in the treatment area
+- Your hair might grow back a different colour or texture in the treatment area

 - You may have permanent hair loss within the treated area